American philosophy: John Dewey

-Dewey argued against the individualism of classical liberalism, asserting that social institutions are not "means for obtaining something for individuals.
+Dewey believed in pragmatic ethics and moral progress.
+Dewey advocated democracy and argued against the individualism of classical liberalism, asserting that social institutions are not "means for obtaining something for individuals.
 They are means for creating individuals."
-He held that individuals are not things that should be accommodated by social institutions, instead, social institutions are prior to and shape the individuals.
-These social arrangements are a means of creating individuals and promoting individual freedom.
+He held individuals should not be accommodated by social institutions, rather social institutions shape the individual, and so are a means of creating individuals and promoting individual freedom.